Hiddendoom45/FFBEBot/README.md

 The bot only needs basic message read/write permissions to be functional Optionally you can allow the bot to delete messages to cleanup certain commands the may cause clutter

-### Updates
+### Status

-The bot is currently being fixed after a few months of hiatus in the development.
+Currently maintained, any bugs that I find should be fixed quickly, not actively adding new features.

 #### Recent Updates:

+- `@FFBEBot help` will also bring up help menu
+- Can search for unit by ID of base rarity w/ runit
+- Minor fixes to mod commands, some annoying messages temporary
 - Fix some issues with runit/requipment
 - STMR parsing, unit/runit command update
-- Update husbando/waifu commands for new units
-- Fixed broken images in husbando/waifu commands

-#### Current Status:

-- most commands should work now

 #### TODO:

-- update parsing for exvius wiki and reddit wiki commands
+- fully update parsing for exvius wiki and reddit wiki commands
 - new features

 ### Bugs/Suggestings